-This 40-page publication includes general information and statistics on CU-Boulder, including sections about graduate education and research.
+"Just the Facts" is a 40-page, 7" by 11" publication that includes general information and statistics on CU-Boulder, including sections about graduate education and research.
+View PDF Version

 Using CU-Boulder's Website for Graduate Student Recruitment

-- From the CU-Boulder home page http://colorado.edu, click on "Apply Now" then "Graduate Admissions."
+- From the CU-Boulder home page http://www.colorado.edu, click on "Admissions" then "Graduate Admissions."

 - Direct international students to the "International" section.

 - Your department info is often the next best bet for engaging prospective students.
 A synopsis of the graduate programs from your department can be accessed from "Programs" or from the grey "Degree Program Search" box on the right.